rxhxm/rxhxm.github.io/_pages/about.md

 I have had the privilege of contributing to cutting-edge research across multiple esteemed labs at several academic institutions.
 More information about these experiences, along with my entrepreneurial endeavors, can be found in my CV or below.

-At UC San Diego's McAuley Lab (CSE Department), I first-authored and led the development of TetrisBench, a dataset designed to evaluate vision-language models on spatial fit, uncovering several significant visual reasoning gaps.
+• At UC San Diego's McAuley Lab (CSE Department), I first-authored and led the development of TetrisBench, a dataset designed to evaluate vision-language models on spatial fit, uncovering several significant visual reasoning gaps.

-At MIT CSAIL's Spoken Language Systems Lab, I played a key role in the Neural Codec Resynthesis project, designing large-scale listening experiments for subjective evaluations.
+• At MIT CSAIL's Spoken Language Systems Lab, I played a key role in the Neural Codec Resynthesis project, designing large-scale listening experiments for subjective evaluations.

-At UC San Diego's Adaptive Computing and Embedded Systems (ACES) Lab (ECE Department), I collaborated with Ph.D. students on the EveGuard project, enhancing privacy in speech recognition systems through adversarial robustness techniques.
+• At UC San Diego's Adaptive Computing and Embedded Systems (ACES) Lab (ECE Department), I collaborated with Ph.D. students on the EveGuard project, enhancing privacy in speech recognition systems through adversarial robustness techniques.

-At UC San Diego's Hu Lab (Halıcıoğlu Data Science Institute), I explored large language model-driven procedural generation techniques in Unreal Engine to create scalable 3D city environments for autonomous system simulations.
+• At UC San Diego's Hu Lab (Halıcıoğlu Data Science Institute), I explored large language model-driven procedural generation techniques in Unreal Engine to create scalable 3D city environments for autonomous system simulations.

-I am currently leading another project within UC San Diego's CSE Department, focusing on evaluating multimodal models' ability to reason from different visual perspectives, uncovering a large gap in their capabilities.
+• I am currently leading another research project within UC San Diego's CSE Department, focusing on evaluating multimodal models' ability to reason from different visual perspectives, uncovering a large gap in their capabilities and developing a model.

 Publications
 ======